Division of Environmental Quality Director: Kyra Moore

 Mail-Back Program for Sharps - Although this option is only for sharps treatment and disposal, a small-quantity generator that produces sharps may mail this waste to any company permitted to accept sharps via the mail and treat them.
 It is the generator’s responsibility to find such a treatment company, and pack the sharps in containers that meet requirements of the Missouri Solid Waste Management regulations and those of the U.S. Postal Service.
 The sharps must be mailed through the U.S. Postal Service and not through any private delivery service (such as the United Parcel Service or FedEx Corporation).
 The waste generator should keep records of all the infectious waste that is mailed out for treatment to be able to provide proof of proper treatment and disposal of the waste.

-A small-quantity generator such as a biohazard or “crime-scene” cleanup company may employ a biocide registered with EPA and the Missouri Department of Agriculture to kill specific infectious pathogens on surfaces, in furniture cushions, pillows, mattresses, rugs, and carpet padding potentially contaminated with the pathogens.
-The cleanup company personnel apply the biocide per the manufacturer’s instructions, ensure that enough of the biocide has been applied to all contaminated areas/materials and wait the prescribed time to allow the chemical to permeate the waste so that it will kill all the different pathogens there.
+A small-quantity generator, such as a biohazard or “crime-scene” cleanup company, may employ a biocide registered with EPA and the Missouri Department of Agriculture to kill specific infectious pathogens on surfaces, in furniture cushions, pillows, mattresses, rugs and carpet padding potentially contaminated with the pathogens.
+The cleanup company personnel apply the biocide per the manufacturer’s instructions, make sure enough of the biocide has been applied to all contaminated areas/materials and wait the prescribed time to allow the chemical to permeate the waste so it will kill all the different pathogens there.
 Once these materials are treated, they should be placed in the appropriate waste containers and tightly sealed.
 (See illustration; since the waste has been treated, there is no need for any colored bag to be used.)

 Before any sanitary landfill in Missouri may accept treated infectious waste for disposal, the small-quantity generator must prepare and sign a treatment certificate to accompany the waste to the landfill.
 In order to comply with 10 CSR 80-7.010(3), each small-quantity generator who treats infectious waste must provide the following information on the treatment certificate: